wildfly-extras/creaper/CONTRIBUTING.md

 All code contributions come in the form of pull requests.
 This is when code review happens.
 Using feature branches for pull requests is recommended.
+If changes are requested during code review, it is recommended to add those changes as new commits.
+Before merging, the commits will be squashed.

 When merging a pull request, tests and other checks (`checkstyle`, `codenarc`, `findbugs` etc.) are run.
 Running them locally before submitting a pull request